zspencer/rbhint/.github/ISSUE_TEMPLATE/bug_report.md

 complete sentences.*

 *Use the template below when reporting bugs.
-Please, make sure that you're running the latest stable RuboCop and that the problem you're reporting hasn't been reported (and potentially fixed) already.*
+Please, make sure that you're running the latest stable RbHint and that the problem you're reporting hasn't been reported (and potentially fixed) already.*

 *Before filing the ticket you should replace all text above the horizontal